KodstarBootcamp/Screencast/README.md

 # Creating your Slides #

 I highly recommend Keynote (on OSX) or Powerpoint (on PC) be used to create slides.
 They make the job easy and quick.
-If you want to create a Code School screencast, you'll want to download the Code School theme pack and start from there:
+If you want to create a Kodstar screencast, you'll want to download the Kodstar theme pack and start from there:

 [Keynote Theme Deck](http://courseware.codeschool.com/screencasting_framework/codeschool-keynote.zip) | [Powerpoint Theme Deck](http://courseware.codeschool.com/screencasting_framework/codeschool-powerpoint.zip)

-If you're not creating a code school screencast, I recommend putting together one that's similar so all your screencasts maintain branding consistancy.
+If you're not creating a Kodstar screencast, I recommend putting together one that's similar so all your screencasts maintain branding consistancy.

 Up next we'll be walking through the standard slides you'll find in this theme deck, and creating what we need for our first cast, based on the outline we have above.